FransUrbo/drive-by-wire/README.md

   ones.
 * Remove the EIS/SteeringLock "relay".
 Can't really cut the power to EIS that way.
 If there's no power to it, it won't detect the key, and won't allow me to turn the power to the device on! :).

+### Update Sun 9 May 2024

+* Update the connectors, get proper CAD drawings and 3D models for them.
+* Change the DEBUG connector to a vertical, 5pin, JST connector.
+* Change all smaller motherboard connectors with one big one.
+This should then go to ONE big panel/chassis connector, which can then be split up into multiple leads to the different parts of the car.

 # Additional information